f5devcentral/f5-big-iq-lab/docs/class2/module1/lab4.rst

 If you click on the ``management IP address`` of the devices.
 It will open a new tab to access its UI.

-.. note:: Here you'll need to connect to your ``BIG-IQ`` from the xRDP/noVNC session.
+.. note:: Here you'll need to connect to your ``BIG-IQ`` from the xRDP or Google Chrome session.
 The VEs in your ``SSG`` will not show up in lab environment and have a mgmt IP in the subnet 10.1.1.0/24.
   In Chrome, connect to your ``BIG-IQ`` (https\:\/\/10.1.1.4 admin/purple123), go to *Applications*
   > *Environments* > *Service Scaling Groups*, click on *SSGClass2*, go to